Qatar–United Arab Emirates relations

-Qatar and the United Arab Emirates (UAE) share a naval border and are part of the Arabic-speaking Persian Gulf region.
+Qatar and the United Arab Emirates share a naval border and are part of the Arabic-speaking Persian Gulf region.
 They are both members of the GCC.

 On 5 June 2017, as part of the Qatar diplomatic crisis, the UAE cut diplomatic relations with Qatar.
 On 6 January 2021, Qatar and the UAE agreed to fully restore diplomatic ties.
+On 19 June 2023, the Qatari embassy in Abu Dhabi, a consulate in Dubai, and the Emirati embassy in Doha reopened and resumed work.

 Diplomatic visits

 Visits by Qatar

-In March 2016, Sheikh Tamim bin Hamad Al Thani visited Abu Dhabi and met with Sheikh Mohammed bin Zayed Al Nahyan.
+In March 2016, Sheikh Tamim bin Hamad Al Thani visited Abu Dhabi and met with Sheikh Mohammed bin Zayed Al Nahyan (MBZ), then-Crown Prince of Abu Dhabi.

+On 1 December 2023, the Sheikh Tamim bin Hamad Al Thani visited the UAE and was greeted by Co-Vice President Sheikh Mansour bin Zayed Al Nahyan in Dubai for the opening ceremony of COP28.

 Visits by United Arab Emirates

-In 2008, the president of the UAE, Sheikh Khalifa bin Zayed Al Nahyan, visited Doha where he met Sheikh Hamad bin Khalifa Al Thani, Amir of Qatar.
+In 2008, the UAE President Sheikh Khalifa bin Zayed Al Nahyan, visited Doha where he met Sheikh Hamad bin Khalifa Al Thani, Emir of Qatar.
 The two leaders set up a joint investment fund.

-On 28 November 2014, Sheikh Mohammed bin Zayed Al Nahyan, crown prince of Abu Dhabi, visited Doha and met with Sheikh Tamim bin Hamad Al Thani.
+On 28 November 2014, MBZ visited Doha and met with Sheikh Tamim bin Hamad Al Thani.

+Following the restoration of diplomatic relations following the Qatar diplomatic crisis, UAE Prime Minister Sheikh Mohammed bin Rashid Al Maktoum visited Qatar for the 2022 Qatar World Cup opening ceremony on 20 November 2022.
+MBZ, as President of the UAE, visited Qatar on 5 December 2022 during the World Cup.
+In 2023, MBZ visited Qatar on 2 October and met the Emir of Qatar to attend the opening ceremony of Expo 2023; and visited again on 5 December to attend the GCC summit in Doha.

 History

+Federation of Arab Emirates

+In 1968, after the British announced their intention to withdraw from the Persian Gulf region, its former protectorates, which included Qatar, Bahrain and the Trucial States, considered forming a union known as the Federation of Arab Emirates.
+However, in 1971, both Qatar and Bahrain withdrew from the union, instead opting to declare independence.
+Six of the trucial states would go on to form the United Arab Emirates the same year, with Ras Al Khaimah joining in 1972.